General Surgery Research Initiatives

 Dan Eisenberg, MD

-My primary research interest is in obesity and bariatric surgery in special populations.
-Specifically, we are studying surgical outcomes in obese Veterans who represent a higher risk cohort of bariatric surgery, being a majority male population that is older and carries a higher burden of disease.
-In addition, we are currently studying obesity in Veterans with spinal cord injury, with a goal to identify gaps in assessment and management of obesity in this special population.
+Dr. Eisenberg’s research interest is in obesity and metabolic & bariatric surgery (MBS) in special populations.
+Specifically, he is studying surgical outcomes in Veterans with severe obesity who represent a high-risk cohort of surgery.
+Recent funded research included evaluating the quality of health screening in Veterans with obesity.
+In addition, Dr. Eisenberg received a Merit Award from the Veterans Affairs Health Services Research & Development to study the quality of obesity screening and care in Veterans with spinal cord injury, with a goal to identify gaps in assessment and management in this special population.

 Joe Forrester, MD

-Our group is open to working and collaborating with undergraduates, medical students, post-graduate students, and fellow faculty interested in improving how we co-exist with microbial pathogens.
+Dr. Forrester is open to working and collaborating with undergraduates, medical students, post-graduate students, and fellow faculty.
 Please email jdf1@stanford.edu with any questions or interest.

 Brooke Gurland, MD, FACS, FASCRS